- Why would I consider weight loss surgery in Mexico?

 - If you arrive the day before surgery

-You will be taken to the Holiday Inn where you will be staying.
-You will be greeted by your BariatricPal concierge.
+You will be taken to the Real Inn where you will be staying.
+You will be greeted by your BariatricPal Hospital MX valet.
 You may stay at the Hotel and relax, or go shopping or site seeing.
 You can reserve a trip with BariatricPal – please contact us for pricing.

 You will taken to the hospital the next day for pre-op testing and surgery